 - It is important to realize that there will be some pain after surgery, and this is a normal part of your recovery.
 Unfortunately, there is no such thing as "painless surgery."
 While pain can sometimes be a marker of something going wrong, in the context of Orthopedic surgery, it is usually completely normal.
-If you are concerned about the level of pain that you are experiencing, please call Dr. Jaglowski's office at (281) 316-0121 or contact directly at iagsortho@gmail.com.
-He and his team can discuss management you and ask a few questions to confirm that your level of pain is normal and not a sign of something dangerous. - Dr. Jaglowski uses the pain scale from 0-10 to try to help recommend how many opiate pain pills to take, so try to be honest with yourself about your pain level.
+If you are concerned about the level of pain that you are experiencing, please call Dr. Jaglowski's office at (281) 316-0121, via your Klara account, or directly at jagsortho@gmail.com and he and his team can discuss management you and ask a few questions to confirm that your level of pain is normal and not a sign of something dangerous. - Dr. Jaglowski uses the pain scale from 0-10 to try to help recommend how many opiate pain pills to take, so try to be honest with yourself about your pain level.
 Remember, zero is no pain at all, and 10 is the worst pain imaginable.
 Dr. Jaglowski recommends not taking any opiates if your pain is in a 0-4 range.
 Pain in the range of 0-4 is generally expected and very normal.
 If your pain rises above a 4, use the charts below for some recommendations of how to add in opiate medication to try to bring it down to the 0-4 range.

-10 Worst Pain You Can Imagine Severe Pain Pain keeps you from doing your regular activities.
+10 Worst Pain You Can Imagine 7.0 Severe Pain Pain keeps you from doing your regular activities.
 7-9 Pain is so bad that you can't do any of your regular activities, including talking or sleeping.
 Pain is so intense that you have trouble talking.
 Pain distracts you and limits your ability to sleep.
-Moderate Pain 4-6 Pain may interfere with your regular activities.
-Pain makes it hard to concentrate.
-You can't ignore the pain but you can still work through some activities.
-(4) You can ignore the pain at times.
-O 100 can green at another Mild Pain 1-3 Pain doesn't interfere with your regular activities.
+4-6 Moderate Pain Pain may interfere with your regular activities.
+5 Pain makes it hard to concentrate.
+6 You can't ignore the pain but you can still work through some activities.
+4 You can ignore the pain at times.
+1-3 Mild Pain Pain doesn't interfere with your regular activities.
 3 You may notice the pain but you can tolerate it.
 2 You may feel some twinges of pain.
-You may barely notice the pain.
+1 You may barely notice the pain.
 0 No Pain